-Figure 2-9.
-Photo of an Ultra ATA/66 Conductor Cable
+Figure 2-8.
+The difference between Ultra ATA/33 and Ultra ATA/66 Conductor Cables

 Figure 2-9 shows you a photo of an Ultra ATA/66 Conductor Cable.
 An Ultra ATA/66-capable cable is a 40-pin, 80-conductor cable with a black connector on one end, a blue connector on the other end and a gray connector in the middle.
 In addition, line 34 on the cable should be notched or cut (this may be difficult to see).